Machine Learning in Practice

 How to gain insight into data provided by business (and find whatever order in it at all).
 Processing steps.
 What can and should be done by domain analysts, and what should better be done by a Data Scientist.
 Priorities in solving a specific task.

-3. Model evaluation (theory - 1 hour; practice – 2 hour)
+5. Model evaluation (theory - 1 hour; practice – 1 hour)

 Business metrics and technical metrics.
 Metrics for tasks of classification and regression, error matrix.
 Internal and external metrics of clustering quality.
-Cross-validation.
+Cross validation.
 Overfitting.

-4. Optimization (theory - 1 hours; practice – 2 hours)
+6. Optimization (theory - 2 hours; practice – 2 hours)

 What makes one model better than another: parameters, traits, and ensembles.
 Parameter management.
 Traits selection practice.
-Overview of tools for searching the best parameters/traits/methods.
+Overview of tools for searching best parameters/traits/methods.

-5. Neural networks (theory 1 hours; practice – 2 hours).
+7. Neural networks (theory 2 hours; practice – 2 hours).
 Gradient descent, backpropagation, generative neural networks, convolutions, recurrency, batch normalization, dropout, activation functions, batching

-Total: theory 5h, practice 7h
+Total: theory 12h, practice 12h

 • Trainer